The mass customization balancing act

 The heart of R.WEISS top loading and picker lines is a module with standard robots with 4, 6, or 7 degrees of freedom and high-performance delta pickers.
 Peripheral components and the conveyor system for product and packaging are positioned below them.

-Users enjoy added flexibility in production process design thanks to an innovative intelligent conveyor system.
+Users enjoy added flexibility in production process design thanks to an innovative intelligent transport system.
 Individually-controlled shuttles allow freely programmable movement of product and packaging and enable R.WEISS machines to change over even quicker between formats, products or seasonal requirements.

 A great advantage for the user can be huge challenge for machine builders like R.WEISS, whose portfolio of configurable components and modules results in a dizzying array of possible combinations to be managed.